calcaide/raspberry-tools/remote-access/README.md

 ### SSH access

-By default the raspberry pi has the SSH server running and listening to the 22 port.
+By default, the raspberry pi has the SSH server running and listening on 22 port.
 Just to make sure that the service is up type: `sudo service ssh status`.

 *If you don't receive a response, type `sudo raspi-config` then navigate to `ssh`, and select `Enable or disable ssh server`.*

 ### Passwordless SSH access
-Absolutely based in [official documentation][Passwordless SSH access].
+Based in [official documentation][Passwordless SSH access].

 - [Check for existing SSH keys](#check-for-existing-ssh-keys).
 - [Generate SSH keys](#generate-ssh-keys).